New Therapeutic Childcare Classrooms in Cincinnati

 If you have questions about the guide or would like additional training in motivational interviewing basics, please contact the Joining Forces for Children training team at alison.savage@cchmc.org.

 The Joining Forces for Children Early Childhood Channel “Messages of Hope” work group created 5 tip sheets for building resilience with children.
 These tip sheets outline easy, every day actions that help children build resiliency and develop strong, stable relationships.
-We know that creating safe, stable nurturing relationships are the key to helping kids overcome life’s challenges.
-Many parents and caregiver will find they’re already doing many of these things!
-The work group hopes these tip sheets will help parents and caregivers feel confident in helping children build resilience skills.

 Co-Regulating: Parenting with Power